 Premium Pairs

-Premium pairs are hands that feature J-J, Q-Q, K-K, A-A. These play similar to middle pairs, but they occasionally carry the advantage of being able to hold their own against another player who has hit on part of their hand.
+Premium pairs are hands that feature J-J, Q-Q, K-K, A-A. These play similar to middle pairs.
+But they occasionally carry the advantage of being able to hold their own against another player who has hit on part of their hand.
 Pocket jacks can still be a good pair, but queens upwards are naturally the best with premium pairs.
 If there are no overcards to account for, your hand will be even stronger.
 The value of your hand also increases as other players flop their hands.

 Face Card Pairs and What They Mean